ahmedammar619/Event-RAG/README.md

 ## Contact

-For questions about the MASCOM Annual Event moderation system, contact the event organizers.
+For questions about the MASCON Annual Event moderation system, contact the event organizers.